hexdreamer/tesseract-build/README.md

 | `Root/ios_x86_64/lib/libtesseract.a`   | running in iOS Simulator, on a Mac |
 | `Root/macos_x86_64/lib/libtesseract.a` | running on a Mac (AppKit)          |

 For iOS, we can use the lipo tool to stitch the files for the two different architectures together, and then we can plug that one lib into Xcode.
-But, lipo cannot cannot stitch the same architectures together, so&mdash;even if built with macOS SDK&mdash; the macos_x86_64 lib remains separate.
+But, lipo cannot cannot stitch the same architectures together: the macos_x86_64 lib was built for the macOS platform, but its x86_64 architecture is the same as in the ios_x86_64 lib, so the macos_x86_64 lib is left as a separate file.
 This will finally leave us with a set of two binary files for each library, and installed to the common location **Root/lib**:

 | lipo these architecture_platform libs                                        | into this final lib             |
 |------------------------------------------------------------------------------|---------------------------------|